We Match Out-the-Door Pricing Learn more

 Engineered on Paper, Voiced by Ear

 Every product is voiced by ear, not just measured.
-Marzi and Nardini, plus Massimo of sister-company Alari (a former audio-magazine editor), listen and swap components until it sounds musical rather than merely flat.
-It is the same method that took the first amplifier three years to finish.
+Marzi and Nardini listen and swap components until it sounds musical rather than merely flat, chasing emotion over a perfect graph.
+It is the same method that kept the first amplifier in development until 1997.

 Engineered on Paper, Voiced by Ear